 Corina Gold Project

-Hochschild’s first drill program at Corina in 2019 intercepted a number mineralized structures with high gold and silver values (see Lara news release of October 1, 2019 for details).
-The Covid-19 pandemic delayed follow-up work, but drilling resumed in later 2020, with a further 2,318 metres completed in the period and reported in Q1-2021 (see Lara news release of February 2, 2021 for details).
+The property was under option to Hochschild until late 2022, with a total of 13,045 metres of diamond drilling completed.
+The first drill program at Corina in 2019 intercepted a number of mineralized structures with high gold and silver values (see Lara news release of October 1, 2019 for details).
+The Covid-19 pandemic delayed follow-up work, but drilling resumed in later 2020 (see Lara news release of February 2, 2021 for details).

-Drilling is being supervised by Ares geologists based at site, who also take the core down to the Ares exploration base in Calhuanca, where it is photographed, logged and the altered sections then sampled.
-One quarter of core is sent to Ares’ certified internal laboratory at the Selene plant nearby and one-half of the core is sent to ALS Chemex in Lima.
+Diamond drilling from 2019 was supervised by Hochschild’s exploration geologists based at site, who then take the core down to the exploration base in Calhuanca, where it is photographed, logged and the altered sections sampled.
+One quarter of core is sent to their certified internal laboratory at the Selene plant nearby and one-half of the core is sent to ALS Chemex in Lima.
 The results reported in the table above are all from the independent ALS Chemex laboratory.
 In addition to running all the samples through these two laboratories, Ares follows the standard QAQC procedures of inserting blank, reference and duplicate samples into its sample lots.

 Michael Bennell, Lara’s Vice President Exploration and a Fellow of the Australasian Institute of Mining and Metallurgy (AusIMM), is a Qualified Person as defined by National Instrument 43-101 Standards of Disclosure for Mineral Projects and has approved the technical disclosure and verified the technical information in this news release.